 - You may get side effects from antidepressants.
 Talk to your doctor if you get any that cause you problems.

 - You may get withdrawal symptoms when you stop taking antidepressant medication.
 Talk to your doctor before you stop taking them, even if you feel better.
 They’ll advise you of the best way to stop the medication.

 - Antidepressants can affect other medications, so tell your doctor about anything else you’re taking.

 Your doctor may offer you antidepressants if you have very low mood or symptoms of depression.
 They can also help if you have other mental health problems, including anxiety.

-Scientists aren’t sure how antidepressants work.
-But they think that they may work by increasing levels of certain chemicals in your brain that help improve your mood and emotions.
+Scientists think that antidepressants work by increasing levels of certain chemicals in your brain that are linked to mood and emotion. ,

 All antidepressants work in different ways.
 One type of antidepressant may suit you more than another.
 Here, we give an overview of the different types.

 The NHS say the majority of people will only experience a few mild side effects when taking SSRIs.